bluzelle/BluzelleESR/README.md

 3) run the following command to compile the solidity contracts:
 ```
-    truffle compile
+    npm run truffle compile
 ```

 4a) run the following command to deploy the contract to your Ganache instance:
 ```
-    truffle migrate
+    npm run truffle migrate
 ```

 4b) If you would like to deploy your contracts to your Ganache instance using an external script (webjs library) then run the following commands from the root directory:
 ```
     cd scripts
-    truffle exec deploy.js
+    npm run truffle exec deploy.js
 ```

 ## Deploying to Ropsten
 1) create a file in root directory called 'secret' (without a file extension).
 Place your Ropsten Ethereum address mnemonic in this file (words are seperated by one space)

-2) Take your infura API key after signing up with them and place it in the truffle-config.js at this line:
+2) Take your infura API key after signing up with them and place it in the truffle.js at this line:

 ```
   const infuraKey = "YOUR INFURA API KEY";